monomelodies/formulaic/docs/basic/rendering.md

 ## Using templates

-Formulaic is _not_ a templating engine, but if you prefer to use one from your `__toString` implementation, be our guest. `__toString` doesn't care either way as long as a string is returned.
+Formulaic is _not_ a templating engine, but if you prefer to use one for your `__toString` implementation, be our guest. `__toString` doesn't care either way as long as a string is returned.
 We won't describe how to plugin something like Smarty here, but assuming you know your templating engine of choice well it